chmarti1/lab/README.md

 |start_file_stream | Start a data stream directly to a file.
 File streams are slower than data streams.
 |read_file_stream | Read data from an active file stream directly to a file
 |stop_file_stream | Stop an active file stream
+|update_fio | Update all flexible I/O measurements and output parameters in the FIOCONF structs
 | [**Meta Configuration**](#fun:meta) ||
 | get_meta_int, get_meta_flt, get_meta_str | Returns a meta parameter integer, floating point, or string value.
 | put_meta_int, put_meta_flt, put_meta_str | Write an integer, floating point, or a string value to a meta parameter.